carlalennon/animeasy-tools/README.md

 ## Agile method
 ###  User Stories

+I added the following user stories to my kanban board

+ - User Story 1: User Registration
+ -  - As a customer of the Animeasy, I want to be able to create an account where I can access information about my previous purchases and opt in to promotional emails and updates about projects, along with special offers.

+ -  User Story 2: Products
-- As a potential customer, I want a clean and attractive site that's easy to navigate so I can browse the product suite.
+ -  - As a potential customer of Animeasy, I want to see what products are available to purchase

+ -  User Story 3: Purchasing/Cart
+ -  - As a customer, I can purchase items from Animeasy

+ -  User Story 4: Navigation
-- As a freelance animator, I want to easily find a tool on the site that solves a pain point in my workflow, so I can work faster and make better profit.
+ -  - As a potential customer of Animeasy, I want to easily explore and find products on the site

-- As a working professional, I want the site to provide detailed descriptions and tutorials for each tool in the suite so that I can understand their functionality and decide if the tools suits my needs.
-- As an animator working on tight deadlines, I need the ecommerce site to offer secure and efficient payment processing so that I can quickly purchase the tools I need.
-- As a small animation studio owner, I want the site to provide licensing information for use of the tool within the studio, and have the option for multiple copies of the tool to place on my machines.
+ -  User Story 5: User Profile
+ -  - As a user, I can create a profile that allows me to purchase items easily

+ -  User Story 6: Review
+ -  - As a customer of Animeasy, I want to be able to leave reviews on products I have purchased to share my experience with other users.

+ -  User Story 7: Admin Permissions
+ -  - As a store owner, I can add, edit or delete products

+ -  User Story 8: Newsletter
+ -  As a marketer of animeasy, I want to be able to reach out to my interested leads with offers and announcements of new products via email.

+ -  User Story 9: Contact Form
+ -  - As a seller, I would like a place to handle any issues from my customers
-- As a potential customer, I want the site to have a contact form so I can ask questions about the product, submit feedback or suggest future improvements.
+ -  - As a customer, I would like a place to contact the seller should the need arise

-- As a customer interested in staying updated with the latest advancements in animation technology, I expect the site to regularly feature new releases and updates for the animation tool suite.
+ -  User Story 10: SEO & Marketing
-- As a customer, I would like the site to feature user reviews and testimonials to help me make informed purchasing decisions and to trust that I am buying a good product.
+ -  - As a potential customer, I would like to be able to find Animeasy when I search for ways to make my animation workflow faste
-- As a mobile user, I need the ecommerce site to be mobile-friendly and responsive so that I can easily access and purchase the animation tools from my smartphone or tablet device.
-- As an animator working in a digital pipeline, I want the ecommerce site to offer digital downloads of the animation tools instead of physical copies, elimiating shipping times and making use easier.
+ -  - As a seller, I would like to reach more people who might benefit from using my products

+ -  User Story 11: Help and FAQs
-- As a loyal customer of the Animeasy, I want the ecommerce site to provide a user-friendly account dashboard where I can manage my purchases, access product updates, and receive exclusive offers and discounts as a token of appreciation for my continued support.
+ -  - As a customer of Animeasy, I would like to be able to access an install guide for my new products
-- As an admin, I can add, update and delete products.

 ### Kanban Board
 - Labelled user stories as Must Have, Could Have or Won't Have
 - Main features are labelled as Must Have